bharath-t/AwsCdkLearn/README.md

 2. When making any changes to pipeline, make sure to do cdk deploy pipeline stack from local first before commiting your changes to git.
 For some reason, the commands I add to synth steps will not run until I update the pipeline from local first.

+3. When attaching ecr repo to lambda, make sure to attach a dependency (deploy lambda only after local image is published to ecr repo), else lambda will fail.

-3. Lambda code can be referenced directly using local relative path.
+4. Lambda code can be referenced directly using local relative path.
 For Glue Job, all the required files, jars, additional py files must be copied to s3 using s3 bucket deployment.

+5. For Glue Jobs, additional py files must be zip containing only the code we develop.
+Do not include external python libraries in the zip.
+For external libraries, use addition python modules parameter instead.
+We can include external libraries in zip if they are pure python modules not native complied (eg: numpy uses C implementation, can not be used in zip)

 ## Issues